henrrrychau/HackMapExec/README.md

-# No Longer Maintained

-This project is no longer mantained due to the existence of a hostile fork.
+# HackMapExec: The personally maintained version of CrackMapExec

+HackMapExec is a personally maintained version of CrackMapExec which has been archived due to hostile branches.
+I maintain this for the practice of red team weapon customization.

 # CrackMapExec